Dealing with Chargebacks

 - Quality, where the cardholder disputes the sale for reasons of quality

-- Customer does not recognise the transaction on the receipt or statement
+- Where the customer does not recognise the transaction on the receipt or statement

-- No valid authorisation for current transaction (using old authorisation code)
+- Where no valid authorisation for current transaction (using old authorisation code)

 All merchants accepting debit and credit card payments are liable for chargebacks in the circumstances outlined.